- Road to the Kentucky Derby

 Churchill Downs does not typically credential low-circulation media outlets for the Kentucky Derby, but they are sometimes offered limited access through the week dependent upon availability.

-MEDIA WITH EQUIPMENT: In addition to the Release and Indemnification Agreement, any outlet bringing equipment onsite must provide proof of liability insurance.
+In addition to the Release and Indemnification Agreement, any outlet bringing equipment onsite must provide proof of liability insurance.
 “Equipment” is defined as any electronic or mechanical item used by broadcast and photo sources that cannot fit comfortably into a pocket, including video cameras, still cameras, and radio equipment.
 Laptops, portable recording devices and other items typically used by print media are not considered “equipment” in this instance.
 A certificate evidencing the maintenance of the following insurance coverage should include:

-* Must contain a 30-day prior written notice of cancellation clause
+- Must contain a 30-day prior written notice of cancellation to Churchill clause

 FREELANCE: Freelance journalists, photojournalists and videographers who are credentialed to attend the Kentucky Derby must also complete and sign the necessary Release and Indemnification Agreement and present insurance documents that meet the criteria outlined above, with the exception of workers’ compensation insurance.
 If freelance journalists are either self-employed or operating under an independent contractor arrangement with a media organization or other entity, no workers’ compensation policy is required.

 We hope you find this information useful in understanding some of our policies and procedures.

 MEDIA CENTER (THE PARLAY): The Parlay, a modern, multi-purpose area that opened in January 2013, will serve as the Media Center during live racing meetings at Churchill Downs, including Kentucky Derby Week.
 The Parlay will be a workspace exclusive to media from Wednesday, Feb.
 25 through Saturday, June 27 for coverage of the 2015 Spring Meet.